ovh/venom/executors/couchbase/README.md

 Upsert will insert or documents by id.
 It will set the flag `upserted` to true

-It is possible preserve the original expiration (if any) via boolean field `preserve_expiry`.
+It is possible to preserve the original expiration (if any) via boolean field `preserve_expiry`.

 ```yaml
 - type: couchbase